 Consistently named as one of freest economies in the world and within close proximity to so many emerging markets in Asia, Hong Kong is a compelling place to operate a business.
 However, the sheer pace and volume of business in Hong Kong can be somewhat overwhelming.
 To help companies prepare themselves for business, Links created a legislative page of the main employment laws and best practices in Hong Kong.
+Please note that all the information listed below are to be used as a general guideline, for more detailed accounts of laws and regulations, please visit the official governmental websites.

 Company RegistrationCompany registration is required for any person/ company conducting business in Hong Kong.
 A branch office of a foreign company must also register with the Companies Registry.